 Full property tax exemptions apply to inventory, special tooling and pollution control equipment.

 Homesteads are defined as primary residences that are officially occupied by May 1 of the recorded year.
 All other residences, including secondary residences, are considered non-homestead.

-Property taxes are levied as a millage rate.
-(A mill equals one dollar of assessed property, property is assessed at 50% of market value.)
+Property taxes are a function of a property's taxable value and the applicable millage rate.
+The millage rate is the amount of tax paid per every $1,000 of taxable value.
+That value is roughly equal to 50% of the fair market value of the property.
 These taxes are levied on two types of property in the State of Michigan, "real property" (land and buildings) and "personal property" (machines, equipment, fixtures and signs used by businesses).
 Each year, the City Assessor's office estimates the value of all property in the city -- both real and personal -- as of December 31, otherwise known as "tax day."
 The valuation and condition of the owner's property on this date is used to determine its value.
 A "Notice of Assessment, Taxable Valuation and Property Classification" is then sent to all property owners about March 1.
 The notice indicates three values for each property:

 Property taxes are calculated using the following formula: Taxable Value ÷ $1,000 x Millage Rate = Tax Levy (amount of taxes to be paid).